Join #TeamVERO!

 Join #TeamVERO and help deliver the 2+2 DVM Program to the Panhandle!

-For over a century, the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) has been training veterinary students, and now we are extending our highly-ranked program to the Panhandle and High Plains.
-The VMBS is uniquely poised to deliver its top-tier veterinary education program within one of the most productive animal agricultural regions in the world and in support of rural communities.
+For over a century, Texas A&M Veterinary Medicine & Biomedical Sciences (VMBS) has been training veterinary students, and now we are extending our highly-ranked program to the Panhandle and High Plains.
+The VMBS is uniquely poised to deliver its top-tier veterinary education program within one of the world’s most productive animal agricultural regions and in support of rural communities.

-Developed as part of the Texas A&M University’s land grant commitment to animals and agriculture, VERO represents a dynamic partnership between the VMBS and West Texas A&M University (WT).
-The 2+2 DVM Program in addition to impactful research and outreach programs makes the VERO Initiative a unique and highly strategic response to the specific needs of the region.
+Developed as part of Texas A&M University’s land grant commitment to animals and agriculture, VERO represents a dynamic partnership between the VMBS and West Texas A&M University (WT).
+The 2+2 DVM Program, in addition to impactful research and outreach programs, makes the VERO Initiative a unique and highly strategic response to the region’s specific needs.

-We’re seeking to build a team of motivated, engaging, and collaborative veterinary educators who wish to contribute to the innovative, experiential education of a small cohort of 18 highly motivated veterinary students.
-We’re looking for more than 12 outstanding faculty members to work collaboratively with other VERO faculty members to deliver the 2+2 veterinary educational program.
+We’re a team of motivated, engaging, and collaborative veterinary educators who wish to contribute to the innovative, experiential education of a small cohort of highly motivated veterinary students.
+We’re looking for outstanding faculty members to work collaboratively with us to deliver the 2+2 veterinary educational program.

-This unique groundbreaking veterinary curriculum will be delivered at the newly constructed $22-million, 22,000 square-foot Texas A&M University VERO facility at WT in Canyon, TX.
+This unique, groundbreaking veterinary curriculum is delivered at the VERO facility at WT in Canyon, TX.

 VERO is situated in Canyon, Texas, the gateway to one of the most popular tourist attractions in the state — Palo Duro Canyon State Park, an outdoor enthusiast’s dream.
 With a population of less than 16,000, Canyon offers great schools, affordable and diverse housing options, access to West Texas A&M University, and the neighboring city of Amarillo (population 202,028) with all of its cultural and educational amenities.
 In 2016, Canyon, Texas, was ranked 9th in a list of 10 best small towns.